rahulreddyr3/learn_react_beginner/Intro-to-React/README.md

 * First Lets clean `App.js`
 * Now that we have the App running lets re-create the to do part we did before.
 Let create some components for this in `components`.
   * First let's create a `Button` component and add it to `App`.
+* In order to build the todos we would need some place to store them.
+Unlike with pure JS we won't store them in HTML.
+We would need to create a state for that.
+Lets create them in `App.js`